The Foundation Trilogy

 I have seen quotes from Asimov on several occasions in which he declared that he really didn't know anything at all about writing.
 In spite of that, he was certainly compelled to write a great deal during his lifetime, to the ever-lasting joy of his multitude of fans.
 I feel he improved immensely in a very short period of time.
 Even though I still enjoy the earlier segments of the trilogy, I think his improvement is quite noticeable in the second section of the second book, known individually as "The Mule," which was awarded a Retro-Hugo in 1996.

 Foundation begins on the planet of Trantor, the governmental center of the Galactic Empire.
 The entire planet has been developed into a never-ending complex of buildings housing all of those responsible for the administration of galactic politics.
-From orbit, the only visible plot of clear land is a small area surrounding the royal residence.
+From orbit, the only visible plot of clear land is a small area surrounding the royal residence and the Galactic Library.
 All of the planet's needs are imported from other colony worlds since there are no agricultural or manufacturing facilities there.
 On the surface, it appears that Trantor is a thriving metropolis, vigorous and strong, controlling the destinies of millions of far-flung worlds throughout the Milky Way.
 All is not as it seems, however.

 There is one man who has developed the theory that not only is the Empire not thriving, it is destined to collapse in short order.
 The man is Hari Seldon, a proponent of psychohistory, a scientific discipline which combines an advanced technique of human psychology with the rigors of mathematics.
 Seldon and other psychohistorians theorize that all of human behaviour (not as individuals, but as a group) can be accurately predicted, and it is Seldon's contention that the Empire is rapidly approaching a crisis point which will result in a "dark ages" spanning more than thirty thousand years before another empire will be established.
 Galactic officials dispute his claims, and Seldon is put on trial for sedition against the Emperor.